hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

     args: ['baba', 900]
 }];

-return blockchain.invokeSmartContract(context, 'simple', '', invokeData, 60);
+return this.sutAdapter.invokeSmartContract('simple', '', invokeData, 60);
 ```

 Currently each method call inside `invokeData` is sent separately, that is, they are NOT sent as a batch of calls on RPC.

 ### Querying a contract

-To query a state on a contract state, call the `blockchain.querySmartContract` function that has exactly same arguments as the `blockchain.invokeSmartContract` function.
+To query a state on a contract state, call the `sutAdapter.querySmartContract` function that has exactly same arguments as the `sutAdapter.invokeSmartContract` function.
 The difference is that it can't produce any change on the blockchain and node will answer with its local view of data.
-For backward compatibility reasons also the `blockchain.queryState` is present.
-It takes five parameters: the previously saved `context` object, the `contractID` of the contract, an unused contract version, the `key` to request information on and `fcn` to point which function call on the contract. `fcn` function on the contract must accept exactly one parameter; the `key` string will be passed as that parameter. `fcn` can also be omitted and the adapter will search on the contract for a function called `query`.
+For backward compatibility reasons also the `sutAdapter.queryState` is present.
+It takes four parameters: the `contractID` of the contract, an unused contract version, the `key` to request information on and `fcn` to point which function call on the contract. `fcn` function on the contract must accept exactly one parameter; the `key` string will be passed as that parameter. `fcn` can also be omitted and the adapter will search on the contract for a function called `query`.

   > Querying a value in a contract is always counted in the workload.
 So keep it in mind that if you think to query a value when executing a workload.

 Querying a contract looks like the following: